-Category Deadline for completing 'Initial Trip & Event Deadline for Deadline for of trip Proposal Form' submitting Evolve approval of (see entry to EVC event by section 1) Headteacher , 1 - 5 • End of Term 1 for Trips or Events in Term 2 and 2 weeks ahead of 1 week ahead beyond the Trip or Event of the Trip or End of Term 2 for Trips or Events in Term 3 and beyond Event End of Term 3 for Trips or Events in Term 4 and beyond End of Term 4 for Trips or Events in Term 5 and beyond End of Term 5 for Trips or Events in Term 6 and beyond End of Term 6 for Trips or Events in Term 1 and beyond (and at least 3 working weeks in advance) with the exception of Cat.
-3 trips (i.e., within the LLA), these can be added the day before 6 End of Term 1 for Trips or Events in Term 4 and beyond Term ahead of Trip or Event 4 weeks ahead of the Trip or (domestic only) End of Term 2 for Trips or Events in Term 5 and beyond Of EVERT Event End of Term 3 for Trips or Events in Term 6 and beyond • End of Term 4 for Trips or Events in Term 1 of next academic year and beyond • End of Term 5 for Trips or Events in Term 2 of next academic year and beyond End of Term 6 for Trips or Events in Term 3 of next academic year and beyond 6 End of Term 1 for events in Term 1 of next 1.5 terms ahead of Term ahead of (overseas academic year Trip or Event Trip or Event only) etc.
+Category Deadline for completing 'Initial Trip & Event Deadline for Deadline for of trip Proposal Form' submitting Evolve approval of (see entry to EVC event by section 1) Headteacher Section 1) 1 - 5 End of Term 1 for Trips or Events in Term 2 and 2 weeks ahead of 1 week ahead beyond the Trip or Event of the Trip or End of Term 2 for Trips or Events in Term 3 and beyond Event End of Term 3 for Trips or Events in Term 4 and beyond End of Term 4 for Trips or Events in Term 5 and beyond End of Term 5 for Trips or Events in Term 6 and beyond End of Term 6 for Trips or Events in Term 1 and beyond (and at least 3 working weeks in advance) with the exception of Cat.
+3 trips (i.e., within the LLA), these can be added the day before 6 End of Term 1 for Trips or Events in Term 4 and beyond Term ahead of Trip or Event 4 weeks ahead of the Trip or (domestic only) End of Term 2 for Trips or Events in Term 5 and beyond or Event Event End of Term 3 for Trips or Events in Term 6 and beyond End of Term 4 for Trips or Events in Term 1 of next academic year and beyond End of Term 5 for Trips or Events in Term 2 of next academic year and beyond End of Term 6 for Trips or Events in Term 3 of next academic year and beyond 6 End of Term 1 for events in Term 1 of next 1.5 terms ahead of Term ahead of (overseas academic year etc. Trip or Event Trip or Event only) oto.

-- 1. Discuss the idea for the visit with your Curriculum Leader and/or Head of Year.
-Contact the SEND team regarding potential issues for SEND students - 2.
-Make initial enquires with the company/venue re:
+^{1.} Discuss the idea for the visit with your Curriculum Leader and/or Head of Year.
+Contact the SEND team regarding potential issues for SEND students

+^{2.} Make initial enquires with the company/venue re:

+Day Trips • [

-Day Trips Details of venue Nature of activity on offer If Outdoor Activity / Education Centre, has it been checked for suitability?
-Available dates, including alternatives, times (must not return late (10:00) without SLT consent Insurance Are staff qualified to lead activities?
-Costs, e.g. entrance fees, transport,
+Details of venue

+- Nature of activity on offer - If Outdoor Activity / Education Centre, has it been checked for suitability? - Available dates, including alternatives, times (must not return late (10:00) without SLT consent - Insurance - · Are staff qualified to lead activities? - Costs, e.g. entrance fees, transport, activities, meals, hiring equipment - Cover requirements and costs - Suitability for those with physical disabilities e.g. lifts, toilets - First Aid provision.
+Are suitably qualified staff available to meet the needs of students?